chotta79/design_pattern/README.md

 # Design Pattern Examples

-This examples are for illustrating proper usage of design patterns with examples.
+These examples illustrate examples on various design patterns in C++